| |

 This has to be one of the most popular coffee cup verses in all of scripture.
 You’ll find it not only on coffee mugs, but on graduation cards, jewelry, clothing, and home decor.
 In all these places, of course, what you won’t find, is context.

-There are two contexts to consider, the immediate context of the verse around this promise, and the larger context of the surrounding chapters.
+There are two contexts to consider, the immediate context of the verses around this promise, and the larger context of the surrounding chapters.

 The immediate context answers a couple questions that should come to our minds when reading verse 11.